AutoRepair7/MarketProject/Business Analysis.md

 # 1. Introduction
-Perfect AutoRepair hopes to use their passion for cars to help customers receive their cars in perfect condition.
-If a car is trusted into their service, you can rest assured that it will be well loved and sent back to you as good as new.
    ## 1. Business Purpose
    Perfect AutoRepair wishes to expand their network and let the public see what they are working on.
 They have been working locally since they started the company back in 2018, and they have found it difficult to spread the knowledge of their company.
 A website is an easy and quick way of spreading the word while allowing people from all parts of the state to check on their work through their devices.
    ## 2. Business Scope